8ball030/auto_dev/docs/dao.md

-# Scaffolding a new Data Access Object (DAO)
+# Data Access Object (DAO) Scaffolding

-The tools within the `dao` subcommand are used to scaffold a new customs component Data Access Object (DAO) based on an OpenAPI 3 specification.
-This process automates the creation of Data Access Object classes, dummy data, and test scripts.
+This guide explains how to scaffold Data Access Objects based on an OpenAPI 3 specification, automating the creation of database interaction classes.

 ## Prerequisites

-1. An OpenAPI 3 specification file with components/schema models defined.
+- An OpenAPI 3 specification file with defined components/schema models
-2. A `component.yaml` file in the current directory that references the OpenAPI specification using the `api_spec` field.
+- A `component.yaml` file referencing the OpenAPI specification via the `api_spec` field

-## Steps to Create a Data Access Object
+## Quick Start

-### 1. Define an OpenAPI3 spec
+### 1. Define an OpenAPI 3 specification

-Ensure you have the OpenAPI 3 specification file.
-You can view its contents using:
+Your specification should include schema definitions:

 ```
 cat auto_dev/data/openapi/openapi_specification.yaml